0

 4. Remind yourself: ‘Their disappointment is not my guilt.’
 It’s okay to uphold a boundary, even if others feel disappointed.
 People are more resilient in handling disappointment than we often assume.

-This is what I know: When you honour your boundaries, you’re protecting your well-being, and in turn, fostering healthier, more respectful relationships.
+This is what I know: When you honour your boundaries, you’re prioritizing yourself and protecting your well-being, and in turn, fostering healthier, more respectful relationships.
 People may not always like it, but they will respect you for it in the long run.